donatomartinelli/HousePricePredictor-Kaggle/README.md

-# Iowa Housing Kaggle Challenge: ML Ensemble
+# Iowa Housing Kaggle Challenge

 ## Overview
 This project is dedicated to the Kaggle competition for predicting house prices in Iowa.
 It employs a range of machine learning algorithms, including linear regression, random forests, and neural networks, to analyze and predict housing prices based on a comprehensive dataset.